3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **channel**:

 The channel-attribute determines which channel to reference in the 3d image resource.
 Note that attributes of type \<ST\_ChannelName> are case-sensitive.
-Ehe elements of type \<scalarfieldfromimage3d> MUST contain a \<ST\_ChannelName> attribute which determines which channel to pick from the \<image3d> element.
+The elements of type \<scalarfieldfromimage3d> MUST contain a \<ST\_ChannelName> attribute which determines which channel to pick from the \<image3d> element.
 This attribute must be any of the reserved channel names (i.e. "R", "G", "B", or "A").

 **tilestyle-u, -v or -w**: